iyhaoo/DISC/README.rst

 - **Data availability**

-  The data we used in our paper can be found here.
+  The sources of our data are list here.

-  We provide  original, raw, down-sampled (DS), imputed raw/DS RNA-seq data and FISH data.

   * MELANOMA :
       8,640 cells from the melanoma WM989 cell line were sequenced